SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - Makes use of a `src` directory to keep things clean and orderly
 - makes use of an `assets` directory to house things like styles, fonts, and possibly theme configurations
 - The `globals.css` file has been changed to a `globals.scss` file
+- Typescript strict mode is enabled by default
 - All `.js` files have been converted into `.ts` or `.tsx` files accordingly - because this _is_ using Typescript.
 - Added `sass` to compile scss files without any additional configuration - switched from `node-sass` to the dart version.